-Laura Gentile serves as ESPN’s Senior Vice President of Marketing & Social Media.
-She is responsible for building upon a catalog of award-winning creative for the ESPN brand – including all shows, platforms and special events – and oversees ESPN’s social media content.
+Laura Gentile serves as Executive Vice President, Commercial Marketing, Disney Networks & ESPN.
+In this role, she is responsible for leading the brand marketing for all of The Walt Disney Company’s linear networks including ABC, Disney Channels, Freeform, FX and National Geographic, in addition to building a catalog of award-winning creative for the ESPN brand – including all shows, platforms and special events – while also overseeing ESPN’s social media content.

-Gentile has held a variety of strategic roles at ESPN, giving her a unique purview.
-Prior to becoming the SVP of Marketing & Social Media, she served as SVP, Business Operations and Content Strategy, a role that included oversight of the business operations of the Content group and strategy development.
+Gentile has previously held a variety of strategic roles at ESPN, giving her a unique purview.
+She has served as SVP, Business Operations and Content Strategy, a role that included oversight of the business operations of the Content group and strategy development.
 Simultaneously, she continued to lead espnW and Women’s Initiatives at ESPN.
 She was promoted to senior vice president, espnW and Women’s Initiatives in November 2015.

 Gentile was instrumental in launching espnW, ESPN’s first dedicated business built to serve women, which debuted in December 2010. espnW is now a multimedia business encompassing digital, social, television, films, mentorship programs and events such as The espnW: Women + Sports Summit.

 Prior to researching and launching espnW, Gentile served as Vice President, Chief of Staff at ESPN.
 In that role, she worked directly with George Bodenheimer, President, ESPN, Inc. and ABC Sports, on all aspects of the division’s business.
 She joined ESPN in the consumer marketing department in January 2003, where she was responsible for driving the marketing direction for properties including the NFL, SportsCenter, the NHL as well as ESPN25, ESPN’s year-long 25th anniversary campaign.